Battle of the bands: In popular culture

 In the comedy film Bill & Ted's Bogus Journey (1991), Bill and Ted's band Wyld Stallyns competes in and wins a battle of the bands performing "God Gave Rock 'n' Roll to You II".
 California rock band Primus makes a cameo appearance as rival contestants performing "Tommy the Cat".

 In the comedy film Blues Brothers 2000 (1998), The Blues Brothers Band and The Louisiana Gator Boys compete against each other in a battle of the bands.
 The Louisiana Gator Boys wins the Battle, and Elwood Blues suggests that the two bands perform together on stage, which they do.

 The comedy-drama film Drumline (2002) features a battle of the bands with several historically black collegiate marching bands.

 In the comedy film Freaky Friday (2003), Anna Coleman's band Pink Slip enters a battle of the bands at the House of Blues before they perform at her parents' wedding.

 In the comedy film School of Rock (2003), Dewey Finn enters a battle of the bands with his students.
 It happens in the musical and television adaptation of the same name.

 In the video game Rhythm Heaven (2008), there is a battle of the bands gamemode.
 It is similar to the Rockers mini-game, but with songs from other mini games, except That One Song, which is the Rockers 2 song.
 Drummer Duel (also from the DS game) serves a similar purpose.
 The Live feature from Rhythm Tengoku serves as a predecessor to this, as it is similar in concept.

 The 2010 comic book adaptation film Scott Pilgrim vs. the World features several Battles of the Bands that culminate in actual physical fights.

 In the Australian thriller film Swerve (2011), a battle of the marching bands serves as background to most of the scenes set in the small country town.

 In the animated film My Little Pony: Equestria Girls – Rainbow Rocks (2014), a trio of banished sirens from Equestria arrive at Canterlot High School and quickly transform the school's upcoming musical showcase into a battle of the bands in order to feed on the negative energy created by pitting groups against each other.

+In the Amphibia episode Battle of the Bands (2021) Mayor Toadstool hosts a battle of the bands contest.
+After disputes are settled, Anne, Sasha and Marcy perform a rock song.
+The winner is the warlord toad Grime who wins the competition with his three-hour harp solo.